asemshaath/e-commerce-endpoint/README.md

-# GraphQL endpoint for Junior Developer position in Scandiweb
+# eCommerce GraphQL endpoint

-### Overview
+### About

-You are going to need this endpoint in order to implement the assignment given to you (minimalistic storefront).
+This is a GraphQL endpoint created for creating a small !(eCommerce website)[https://github.com/asemshaath/e-commerce-frontend] .

 ### How to start